Trump, Zelensky Meet On Sidelines Of Popes Funeral - UrduPoint

 Previously, other presidents have taken their predecessors with them on Air Force One to papal funerals.

-Official Vatican images showed Trump and Melania stopping by the closed coffin in St Peter's Basilica after his motorcade had arrived at the Vatican.
+Official Vatican images showed Trump and Melania stopping by the closed coffin in St Peter's Basilica.

 Trump, in a dark blue suit and tie, and Melania, wearing a black veil, then took their seats in the front row for the service.

-Trump earlier said any meetings would be quick and added: "Frankly it's a little disrespectful to have meetings when you're at the funeral of the pope."
+Trump had said any meetings would be quick and added: "Frankly it's a little disrespectful to have meetings when you're at the funeral of the pope."

-He is due to fly back to the United States later Saturday after just half a day in the Eternal City.

 Recent Stories